 3102.5 Maximum height.
 Membrane structures shall not exceed one story nor shall such structures exceed the height limitations in feet specified in Section 504.3.

 Exception: Noncombustible membrane structures serving as roofs only.

 3102.6 Mixed construction.
 Membrane structures shall be permitted to be utilized as specified in this section as a portion of buildings of other types of construction.
 Height and area limits shall be as specified for the type of construction and occupancy of the building.

 3102.6.1 Noncombustible membrane.
-A noncombustible membrane shall be permitted for use as the roof or as a skylight of any building or atrium of a building of any type of construction provided it is at least 20 feet (6,096 mm) above any floor, balcony or gallery.
+A noncombustible membrane shall be permitted for use as the roof or as a skylight of any building or atrium of a building of any type of construction provided the membrane is not less than 20 feet (6096 mm) above any floor, balcony or gallery.

-3188.8.131.52 Membrane.
-A membrane meeting the fire propagation performance criteria of NFPA 701 shall be permitted to be used as the roof or as a skylight on buildings of Types IIB, III, IV and V construction, provided it is at least 20 feet (6,096 mm) above any floor, balcony or gallery.
+322.214.171.124 Membrane.
+A membrane meeting the fire propagation performance criteria of Test Method 1 or Test Method 2, as appropriate, of NFPA 701 shall be permitted to be used as the roof or as a skylight on buildings of Type IIB, III, IV and V construction, provided the membrane is not less than 20 feet (6096 mm) above any floor, balcony or gallery.

 3102.7 Engineering design.
 The structure shall be designed and constructed to sustain dead loads; loads due to tension or inflation; live loads including wind, snow or flood and seismic loads and in accordance with Chapter 16.

 3102.7.1 Lateral restraint.
 For membrane-covered frame structures, the membrane shall not be considered to provide lateral restraint in the calculation of the capacities of the frame members.

 3102.8 Inflation systems.
 Air-supported and air-inflated structures shall be provided with primary and auxiliary inflation systems to meet the minimum requirements of Sections 3102.8.1 through 3102.8.3.